O Jesus Light Of Bethlehem – Hymn Lyric

 And in their cradles wet with tears

-Starved babes in bitter cried,
+Starved babes in bitter anguish cried,

 For e’en the foster-mother stern